Trails and Open Space Coalition, Colorado Springs

-Here is the latest from Colorado Springs and El Paso Co.
-Parks Departments.
+The latest from Colorado Springs, El Paso Co. and USFS.

 High Drive (closed) – no improvements yet, property boundary issues, will get update from FEMA Nov.
 15th

 Mt.
-Cutler Trail Bridge still closed.
+Cutler Trail and Bridge open.
 Fiberglass bridge structure appears ok.
-Loose material above and below.
-Safety issue.
-May take some time to open.

 Greenway at S. Circle (Closed) it will take 270 truck-loads of material to fill gap.
 Needs to be armored to prevent from reoccurring. (no work done yet)